InteractiveComputerGraphics/splashsurf/pysplashsurf/README.md

-# PySplashsurf
+# pySplashsurf

 ![splashsurf logo](https://raw.githubusercontent.com/InteractiveComputerGraphics/splashsurf/main/logos/logo_small.svg "splashsurf")

-PySplashsurf provides Python bindings for `splashsurf`, an open source surface reconstruction library for particle data from SPH simulations.
+pySplashsurf provides Python bindings for `splashsurf`, an open source surface reconstruction library for particle data from SPH simulations.
 Detailed information on the surface reconstruction and library itself and its API can be found on the [project website (splashsurf.physics-simulation.org)](https://splashsurf.physics-simulation.org/) or the [main repository](https://github.com/InteractiveComputerGraphics/splashsurf).

 ## Installation